apache/zeppelin/docs/rest-api/rest-notebook.md

  All REST API are available starting with the following endpoint ```http://[zeppelin-server]:[zeppelin-port]/api```

- Note that zeppein REST API receive or return JSON objects, it it recommended you install some JSON view such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)
+ Note that zeppelin REST API receive or return JSON objects, it it recommended you install some JSON view such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)